Wednesday, January 30, 2013

 To start, make a sourdough starter, or take yours out of the fridge and wake it up by bringing it to room temperature.
 I don't recommend buying a starter, since they are even easier than biscuits to make.
 You can store your starter in the fridge when you're not using it, or keep it on the counter and stir it daily if you do a lot of baking.
 You want a cup and a half of starter, so add enough equal parts flour and water to bring it up to that level.

-I adapted this recipe years ago from How It All Vegan, and while I do use butter now, the dairy-free version is just as good.
+I adapted this recipe years ago from the book How It All Vegan, and while I do use butter now, the dairy-free version is just as good.

 Here are the instructions: